UC Davis Alzheimer’s Disease Research Center Brain Donation Program

-Participation in the Alzheimer’s Disease Center’s longitudinal research program entails an annual diagnostic evaluation, cognitive assessment, brain imaging, and other measurement tools.
+Participation in the Alzheimer’s Disease Research Center’s longitudinal research program entails an annual diagnostic evaluation, cognitive assessment, brain imaging, and other measurement tools.
 The collection of this data combined with the brain donation enables researchers to learn more about the progression of the disease and develop new prevention and treatment therapies.
-Please contact either the UC Davis Alzheimer’s Disease Center in Sacramento at 916-734-5496 or Walnut Creek at 925-357-6515 to learn more.
+Please contact either the UC Davis Alzheimer’s Disease Research Center in Sacramento at 916-734-5496 or Walnut Creek at 925-357-6515 to learn more.

 How is the brain donation process performed?

 - Step 1: Participants are enrolled in the brain donation program.

 - Step 2: Participants or a family member will need to sign a consent form for the brain autopsy.

 - Step 3: At the time of the donor’s death, a family member or hospice coordinator should call 510-519-7662 to report the death if in the Bay Area.
 For donors in the Greater Sacramento Metropolitan Area and Northern California, please call 916-778-6120 to report death.
 These numbers are staffed seven days a week, 24 hours a day.

 - Step 4: A driver will be dispatched to pick up the body and transport it to the facility where the brain will be removed and processed.